TomD1ne/django-test/README.md

 Linting is done using flake8.
 This can be configured in the .flake8 file to conform with the coding standards.
 I also black formatting to format according to the linting rules.

 ### Testing
-We should also try testing a simple endpoint/service
+We should also try testing a simple endpoint/service.

-### Notes
+### Django rest framework
-- We may want to use django rest framework, an app to create Rest API's specifically
+Library specifiek for rest api's, aangezien wij geen templates hoeven te grebruiken.
+Features:
+- OAuth
+- Serialization